-- People with diabetes typically work with a health care team including a primary care physician, dentist, ophthalmologist, podiatrist, a diabetes nurse educator, fitness trainer and dietitian.
+People with diabetes typically work with a health care team including a primary care physician, internist, dentist, ophthalmologist, podiatrist, diabetes nurse educator, fitness trainer and dietitian.
 Another person who may be part of your health care team is an endocrinologist.

-- Most people with type 1 diabetes are advised to see an endocrinologist especially when the condition is new and they are still learning.
+Most people with type 1 diabetes are advised to see an endocrinologist especially when the condition is new and they are still learning.
 It may be difficult for the primary care physician to prescribe an insulin protocol with all the existing supplies.
 The patient needs to learn how to use a glucose meter, give an insulin injection, whether they prefer a vial and syringe, an insulin pen and pen needles or an insulin pump.
 The endocrinologist will make the decision based on your health insurance, your personal preference and your dexterity.
-People with type 2 diabetes may also be referred when they develop complications or have difficulty managing their blood sugars and A1C levels.
+People with type 2 diabetes may also be referred to an endocrinologist when they develop complications or have difficulty managing their blood sugars and A1C levels.
 An endocrinologist holds the most knowledge specifically about diabetes and can help you manage your diabetes in the best way possible.

-- In certain situations, a general physician might not be completely comfortable caring for diabetes or could lack the resources to educate a patient.
+In certain situations, a general physician might not be completely comfortable caring for diabetes or could lack the resources to educate a patient.
 Endocrinologists provide patients with essential information about taking care of diabetes.
 This helps the patient to be well-trained and motivated to participate fully in their own diabetes self-management program.
 Encourage your physician to send you to a diabetes self -management program as well.
 Diabetes education is almost always covered by health insurance.

-- When a patient with type 1 diabetes is on routine therapy and experiences hypoglycemic reactions and/or has high blood sugar levels, they are frequently referred to an endocrinologist.
+When a patient with type 1 diabetes is on routine therapy and experiences hypoglycemic reactions and/or has high blood sugar levels, they are frequently referred to an endocrinologist.
 Treatments may include a basal-bolus program of injections or use of an insulin pump.
 It is important to work with a doctor who is experienced and familiar with these types of regimens.

-- When a patient with type 2 diabetes is on diabetes medication yet still has elevated A1C levels they may be referred to an endocrinologist.
-A second or third diabetes med may be added or insulin may be required.
-The endocrinologist may also reassess meal planning, exercise and stress factors in the patient’s life which all can influence blood sugars.
-They may also refer the patient to a diabetes management program or dietitian.
+When a patient with type 2 diabetes is on diabetes medication yet still has elevated A1C levels they may be referred to an endocrinologist.
+A second or third oral diabetes medication may be added, or insulin may be required.
+The endocrinologist may also reassess work schedules, smoking habits and stress factors in the patient’s life which all can influence blood sugars.
+They may also refer the patient to a dietitian, a smoking cessation class or physical therapist.

-- A new diabetes complication such as nephropathy, neuropathy or retinopathy may require a patient to see an endocrinologist to review the status of the patient’s diabetes treatment program.
+A diabetes complication such as nephropathy, neuropathy or retinopathy may require a patient to see an endocrinologist or another specialist to review the status of the patient’s diabetes treatment program.
 Research reveals aggressive therapy of such complications can slow down the progress of the disease.

-- A patient can request a consultation with an endocrinologist to discuss certain concerns.
-Certain insurance plans may require a referral from your primary care physician so check with your plan.
-If a patient is hospitalized and has high blood sugar from an acute illness, an endocrinologist may be consulted.
-A pediatric endocrinologist may be recommended for a child with diabetes.
+A patient can request a consultation with an endocrinologist to discuss certain concerns.
+Several insurance plans may require a referral from your primary care physician, so check with your plan.
+If a patient is hospitalized and has out of control high blood sugars, an endocrinologist may be consulted.
+A pediatric endocrinologist may be recommended for a child or adolescent with diabetes.